Lydia Cabrera: Coming to the United States

 Toward the last years of her life, Lydia Cabrera worked diligently to edit and publish the many notes she had collected during more than thirty years of research in Cuba.

 The real reason why she left is still unknown.
 Some claim that she left because of the lifestyle the revolution was trying to instill.
-For many years, Cabrera had stated her dislike for the revolution and socialist-Marxist ideology.
+For many years, Cabrera had stated her dislike for the revolution and its communist ideology.
 Others claim she left because members of the Abakuá were hunting her down since she had made their secret society public.
 Although the reason why she left is unknown, she never returned and spent the rest of her life living in Miami until her death on September 19, 1991.